Klint Honeychurch

-Klint Honeychurch is an American graphic designer, video game designer, programmer, and writer.
+Clint Honeychurch is an American graphic designer, video game designer, programmer, and writer.
 He designed Double Fine's free Adobe Flash games: the graphic adventure Host Master and the Conquest of Humor, sports game parody My Game About Me: Olympic Challenge, puzzle-platform game Tasha's Game, and fighting game Epic Saga: Extreme Fighter.

 Career

-Klint Honeychurch was a graphic designer at Double Fine, working on their website and the user interface for their video games.
+Clint Honeychurch was a graphic designer at Double Fine, working on their website and the user interface for their video games.
 While Brütal Legend was in production he designed flash games based on the Double Fine Comics and the company's designers.
-All of these games, Epic Saga: Extreme Fighter, My Game About Me: Olympic Challenge, Tasha's Game and Host Master and the Conquest of Humor | Tim Schafer's GDC Adventure Game.
+All of these games, Epic Saga: Extreme Fighter, My Game About Me: Olympic Challenge, Tasha's Game, and Host Master and the Conquest of Humor | Tim Schafer's GDC Adventure Game.
 Retrieved on 02/04/09 received widespread media attention.